willfind/nimble/README.md

 ### Getting Started

 The simplest way to get up and running is to use pip install on a command line, with the quickstart extra dependencies.
-You can check [Installation](https://www.nimbledata.org/install.html) for more detailed options.
+You can check the [Install](https://www.nimbledata.org/install.html) page for more detailed options.

 ```
    pip install nimble\[quickstart\]